TristankMS/TACARS/README.md

 ----------------------------------------------------------------------------------------------------
 # Setup
+Suggestion: Read through the whole section before starting!
+(Or just go for it...)

-## 0. Decide whether to use PowerShell 7 systemwide or isolated
+## Decide whether to use PowerShell 7 systemwide or isolated
 This'll help you set some variables over the next few steps.
-If
+If it's already installed systemwide, no problem.
+If you want to install it isolated (eg, just for TACARS), that's covered in step 2.
-## 1. Copy everything into a local folder, make a copy of GO_TEMPLATE.CMD
+## Copy everything into a local folder, make a copy of GO_TEMPLATE.CMD

 Copy the contents of the repo into a folder - we'll use D:\TACARS as our example.